JingweiZuo/SMATE/readme.md

 ## SMATE: Semi-Supervised Spatio-Temporal Representation Learning on Multivariate Time Series
-This is the code corresponding to the experiments conducted for the work "SMATE: Semi-Supervised Spatio-Temporal Representation Learning on Multivariate Time Series".
+This is the code repo corresponding to the experiments conducted for the work "SMATE: Semi-Supervised Spatio-Temporal Representation Learning on Multivariate Time Series".